djberenberg/graphletcounts/README.md

 # graphletcounts
 Wrappers and scripts for counting (protein structure) graphlets.
-For calculating graphlets at scale, we have been parallelizing via DisBatch.
+For calculating graphlets at scale, we have been parallelizing via <a href="https://github.com/flatironinstitute/disBatch">DisBatch</a>.

 # Installation
 ```bash